This page was last updated on 7 November 2024

 Inflationary pressures have now eased enough that we’ve been able to cut interest rates a bit.
 If those pressures continue to ease, we should be able to further reduce interest rates gradually.
 But it’s vital that we make sure inflation stays low, so we need to be careful not to cut rates too quickly or by too much.

-• The Bank of England is not like other banks.
-It is the UK’s central bank and it became a fully public body when it was nationalised by the UK government in 1946
+The Bank of England is not like other banks.
+It is the UK’s central bank and it became a fully public body when it was nationalised by the Government in 1946.

 In 1997, Parliament decided the Bank should be given independence and deemed that a public body could make better, long-term decisions when not influenced by politics and elections.